Eugene Country Club

 Several local businessmen formed the Eugene Golf Club in 1899 and opened a 9-hole course on a hilly stretch of land overlooking the Willamette River.
 The course had sand greens and was reportedly initially referred to as the South Willamette Golf Club.
 Membership quickly expanded and it became the host course for the University of Oregon.
 By 1921, the members found the course “overtaxed,” and started looking for options to expand.
 In 1923, the Club bought land for the present course from the Young, Ford, and McAlister families, and brought in H. Chandler Egan to design the course.
 The first 9 opened in 1924 (with the Ford farmhouse as the original clubhouse), and the second 9 opened in 1925.
 When the second 9 opened, The Oregonian described the course as follows: “Without a doubt, one of the finest 18-hole courses in the west.”

 By the 1960s, the membership found that the course, with its small greens and tees, had become overused.
 The membership hired Robert Trent Jones to remodel the course and he essentially flipped each hole (trading the tee and green positions), which brought the existing water and sand features more into play.
 Mr. Jones also increased the size of the greens and the tee boxes.
 Interestingly, members were able to play at least a portion of the course throughout the remodel.
-In 2019, Golf Digest ranked the course as the 5th best course in the state.
+The course is constantly improving with a variety of remodels that do not compromise the classic character.
+In 2025, Golf Digest ranked the course as the 7th best course in the state.
 In 2021 the course was 171st on Golf Digest’s list of America’s Greatest Golf Courses.

 Many local businessmen and golfers, including CD Rorer, DA Paine, RS Hamilton, ES Smith, HW Renshaw, and David Auld, wanted to play golf.
 They formed a club, and built a course.
 Membership grew quickly.
 It became and continues to be to be one of the best private courses in the Northwest.